sallamy2580/script-solana-nft/README.md

 ### Alternatives

 * If you do not know your candy machine ID, at the time of writting this magiceden has an open endpoint at https://api-mainnet.magiceden.io/all_collections (ctrl f search your project, property: candyMachineIds).
-* If your project is not present with MagicEden and the script is no help, try searching your nft on https://explorer.solana.com/ by its mint address.
+* If your project is not present with MagicEden and the script is no help, try searching your NFT on https://explorer.solana.com/ by its mint address.
 The ID should be a signature address in the very first transaction.

 ## Find Me